ChainSafe/game-docs-v2/docs/v2.5/19_ramp_network_fiat_on_off.md

-Docs and samples for the entrire package are coming
+Docs and samples for the entire package are coming

 ### Ramp Network Android Support
 If you want to support Ramp Network Fiat On/Off Ramp for your Android game in Unity, there are some steps that need to be followed, since it's not as simple as 'import our unity package and it's done'